Skip navigation

 If you have an Order from the Royal Court (Family Division) and an earlier Petty Debts Court Judgment in relation to arrears of maintenance, contact the Greffier for guidance on how to apply to the Court for an ongoing wage arrest against the Defendant.
 This could prevent you from having to take them to Court again in the future.
 The Greffier can give you the forms required to do this.

-Bringing your claim to the Greffe
+Bringing your claim to Court

 If the Defendant pays the sum claimed before the Court date, you must immediately contact the Greffier so that the case can be removed from the list.

-Your first Court hearing
+5. The first Court hearing

 Unless your claim is settled before the Court date, you must attend in person or be represented by a lawyer.
 A friend or relative cannot attend on your behalf.